GopinathV-1/django-student-management-sytem-/USER-STORIES.md

    * As a teacher *ISBAT create assignment post.
    * As a teacher *ISBAT delete my own assignment post.
    * As a teacher *ISBAT update my assignment post.
-   * As a teacher *ISBAT update list student.
+   * As a teacher *ISBAT list student.
-   * As a teacher *ISBAT see an error page if I enter a wrong URL.
-(Error Handling)
+   * As a teacher *ISBAT delete and create student.
    * As a student *ISBAT see an error page if I enter a wrong URL.
 (Error Handling)
-   * As a School Management *ISBAT can create, delete, and update students account, teachers account, and assignment.

 #### Bonus: